Corruption in Greece

 Political corruption is also acknowledged as a significant problem by many observers.

-The government's anti-corruption efforts have not been evaluated as effective, according to several sources, which has been attributed to poor enforcement of anti-corruption legislation and the ineffectiveness of anti-corruption agencies.
+The government's anti-corruption efforts have been evaluated as ineffective, according to several sources, which has been attributed to poor enforcement of anti-corruption legislation and the ineffectiveness of anti-corruption agencies.
 Anti-corruption agencies have been hindered by excessive political influence and continuous replacement of staff.
 Recent involvement of high-ranking public officials in corruption cases has been reported in the media.